thyarles/knsk/README.md

     --dry-run             Show what will be executed instead of execute it (use with '--delete-*' options) --skip-tls            Set --insecure-skip-tls-verify on kubectl call
-    --delete-api          Delete broken API found in your Kubernetes cluster --delete-resource     Delete resources found in your stucked namespaces --delete-all          Delete resources of stucked namespaces and broken API --force               Force deletion of stucked namespaces even if a clean deletion fail --port {number}       Up kubectl proxy on this port, default is 8765 --timeout {number}    Max time (in seconds) to wait for Kubectl commands --no-color            All output without colors (useful for scripts)
+    --delete-api          Delete broken API found in your Kubernetes cluster --delete-resource     Delete resources found in your stuck namespaces --delete-all          Delete resources of stuck namespaces and broken API --force               Force deletion of stuck namespaces even if a clean deletion fail --port {number}       Up kubectl proxy on this port, default is 8765 --timeout {number}    Max time (in seconds) to wait for Kubectl commands --no-color            All output without colors (useful for scripts)